conduktor/conduktor-docs/docs/guide/tutorials/configure-encryption.md

 Any `keySecretId` that doesn't match one of the schemas detailed below will be **rejected** and the encryption operation will **fail**.

-If you want to make sure the key is well created in your KMS, you have to (1) [make sure you have configured the connection to the KMS](#kms-configuration) , and (2) use the following format as `keySecretId`:
+If you want to make sure the key is well created in your KMS, you have to (1) [make sure you have configured the connection to the KMS](#configure-kms) and (2) use the following format as `keySecretId`:

 | KMS       | KMS identifier prefix | Key URI format                                                                                       | Example                                                                                            |
 |-----------|----------------------|------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|